 - In the particular circumstance of a patient required to provide an on-site semen sample, please identify as the ‘partner of a pre-admission patient and a patient of the FSA Laboratory’.

 - Patients must take a photo of the ‘day before’ RA Test result and show this to the screening station staff on arrival for admission.

-- Patients with a positive RA Test must not attend the hospital, contact Fertility SA and then follow SA Health management advice.
+- Patients with a positive RA Test must not attend the hospital.
+Contact Fertility SA to advise (P 8100 2900) and then follow SA Health management advice.

-We thank all of our patients and staff for working with us to achieve a safe environment.
+We thank all patients and staff for working with us to achieve a safe environment.